 Hailing from Rotherham, England, the music project known as Random… (Random dot dot dot) creates multi-textured synthesized music that ranges from dark and politically topical to catchy EDM.
 Born Ben Ellison, the enigmatic Random… describes himself thusly: “Random… is reclusive, innovative and slightly insane.
 Those lucky enough to have met him will testify that his view of the world is warped, dark, but always entertaining.”
 Who am I to argue with that?

 In May 2016, Random… released an EP Headspace, which featured spoken words by poet Wayne Dyson, and in April 2017 he released a remarkable full-length album Out of the Strong Came Forth Sweetness, an ambitious work released through Velvet Moron Records.
 The album was produced with contributions from two poets, Gav Roberts and Wayne Dyson, along with guitarist Mr Jiggs.
 I reviewed the album, which you can read here.
-Now, Random… is set to drop a new album Long Ago When Tigers Smoked Pipes, also to be released through Velvet Moron Records.
+Now, Random… is set to drop a new album Long Ago When Tigers Smoked Pipes, also to be released on the 20th of August through Velvet Moron Records.